bluewitch/dwulf-manifesto/EagleDAO/BizDev.md

 Here is our list of clients for our Eagle DAO consulting division:

 # Wheel House (Construction)
+Wheelhouse Construction is a construction firm in South Carolina, that is top notch and cutting edge, building houses that dreams are made of, beautiful and practical works of engineering art.

-Our case study for Wheel House is to deploy a chain that will manage payroll and escrow systems that are interlaced with a scheduling system.
+Our proper Polkadot case study for Wheel House is to deploy a chain on Tanssi, with a coin/token component, that will manage payroll and distribute directly to the wallets of employees/contractotrs, also a escrow system that, locks funds and distributes payments as milestones are met and are interlaced with a scheduling system (clickup).

-A base multi-sig wallet will be the foundational wallet for the Wheel House DAO.
+A base multi-sig wallet will serve as the foundational wallet for the Wheel House DAO.

 - [Wheelhouse](https://www.wheelhousesc.com/), Construction